briandidthat/Brian_Lora_CourseWork/notes/SQL.md

   - Full Join
     - returns all records when there is a match in left (table1) or right (table2) table records.

-**Acid Properties**
+*Acid Properties*
   - ATOMIC
-    - RDBMS will guarantee that a group of statements thta run together will either all run or none will run this group of sttements is called a transcaction.
+    - RDBMS will guarantee that a group of statements that run together will either all run or none will run this group of statements is called a transaction.
   - Consistency
     - Data entered will not break rules, often called constraints.
   - Isolated